dark-geo/tile_downloader/README.md

- - To use custom map service create `maps.Map` and set `maps.Map.get_urls_gen` with url template, `maps.Map.tiles_format` by one of `utils.ImageFormat` (works properly for maps with images of spherical projection)
+ - To use custom map service create `maps.Map` and set `maps.Map.get_urls_gen` with url template, `maps.Map.projection` with right map images projection.

- For example, if you want your own image of Australia if GeoTIFF, run this:
+ For example, if you want your own image of Australia in GeoTIFF, run this:
  ```python
 from tile_downloader import download_in_gtiff